jotaalvim/chess-heatmaps/README.md

 Make sure you give a path for the pgn file and the username of the player and  it will only look for white games as default.

+The the heatmaps are from the knight, bishop, queen, rooks , pawns, king, respectively

 ### Options
 * -u <username>, username - mandatory to provide
 * -p <path>, path to pgn file - mandatory to provide